Zeralm/Final/README.md

   storage.py - A module used for facilitating the access to the local thematic database ThesisDatabase.db.

-  "Array creator.ipynb" - A jupyter notebook that processes 18.000 recent tweets extracted from the Twitter API to tokenize and lemmatize them and finally summarize them with an array of the most used words.
+  "Array creator.ipynb" - A jupyter notebook that processes 18.000 recent tweets extracted from the Twitter API to tokenize and lemmatize them and finally summarize them in an array of the most used words.

   fundownload.py - Script that downloads basic information, including legal names, from a database of Startups called Fundz, as recommended by the propietary website.